curtis-arch/text-to-speech/README.md

 # text-to-speech (POC)

-This repository contains code for two AWS Lambda functions which integrate both murf.ai and play.ht and make them available from AWS API Gateway.
+This repository contains code for multiple AWS Lambda functions which integrate:
+- murf.ai and play.ht to convert txt files into speech
+- cloud convert to separate the audio and video track from a video file

 ## Prerequisites